 - GSK Consumer

 - Procter & Gamble (P&G)

-The top 100 companies according to the New Market Cap Classification are called as the large cap companies.
-Companies from 101 to 250 (based on market capitalization) are the mid-cap companies and the rest, that is above 250 are the small cap companies.
-The risk associated with small cap companies is more as compared to large cap and mid-cap companies.
-All the top 10 FMCG companies are large cap companies.
+The top 100 companies according to the New Market Cap Classification are called the large-cap companies.
+Companies from 101 to 250 (based on market capitalization) are the mid-cap companies and the rest, that is above 250 are the small-cap companies.
+The risk associated with small-cap companies is more as compared to large-cap and mid-cap companies.
+All the top 10 FMCG companies are large-cap companies.

 The analysis of these companies is going to be based on the following parameters.
 They are as follows: –